richardo2016/fib-typify/README.md

 const module = loaderBox.require('./index.ts', __dirname)
 ```

-### File Filter Priority

-High -> Low:
-1. includeLeveledGlobs
-1. fileglobsToCopy
-1. filterFileName

-### File Writing Priority
-1. [compileResult]
-1. fileglobsToCopy

 ## Warning

 ### `loaderBox` Limitations when `fibjs < 0.25.0`

-**NOTE** it's not recommended to use fib-typify in fibjs <= 0.26.x.
+**NOTE** it's **NOT** recommended to use fib-typify in fibjs <= 0.26.x.

-From fibjs `0.26.0`, fibjs supports `setModuleCompiler` API to customize compiler for specified extension, so we can require typescript file directly by providing compiler for `.ts` file, which provided by fib-typify's `loaderBox`.
+From fibjs `0.26.0`, fibjs supports `setModuleCompiler` API which allow to customize compiler for module with explicit extension, so we can require typescript file directly by providing compiler for `.ts` file, which provided by fib-typify's `loaderBox`.

 fib-typify also support `loaderBox` feature in lower version fibjs(`< 0.25.0`), but not full-feature support, so there are some advices for your application depending on fib-typify in fibjs(`< 0.25.0`):